Replayboys/rpb-ocio/README.md

 - 🎮 Blender-friendly with sRGB and Non-color spaces
 - 🎯 Simplified for real-world production use
 - 📦 Extensive camera input support (ARRI, Sony, RED, Blackmagic, Canon, Panasonic)
+- Support for ACES 2.0 (!!USING THE NOT-PERFECT LUT IMPLEMENTATION FROM PRV060!!) in OCIO 2.1 for backwards compatibility. (if anyone knows a better way LMK)

 ## 🚀 Quick Start